Dmitry Shkaev Dmitry Shkaev

 Problem statement

-Back in 2021, Avast purchased a popular browser extension called "I Don't Care About Cookies" created by Croatian developer Daniel Kladnik.
-It had around 750k active installs on the Google Chrome Store alone.
-The extension removes cookie consent prompts, allowing people to browse most websites without interruptions, which is especially relevant for the EU because of GDPR compliance.
+In 2021, Avast purchased a popular browser extension called "I Don't Care About Cookies" created by Croatian developer Daniel Kladnik.
+The product already had clear demand: it removed cookie consent prompts and let people browse with fewer interruptions, which was especially relevant in GDPR-heavy markets.

 Design process